 When children start the fourth grade, they encounter a shift in the way they are taught – they go from learning to read to reading to learn.
 Any child who cannot read proficiently by the time they enter the fourth grade is at a serious risk of falling behind.
 Suddenly, a student who struggles to keep up with her peers in reading may find herself also falling behind in science, social studies and math classes.
 In fact, reading at grade level in the third grade is the most powerful predictor of later student achievement.

-Currently, 38 percent of Akron Public Schools third-graders read at grade level.
+In 2017, 38 percent of Akron Public Schools third-graders read at grade level.

 It is no coincidence that we list this as our first goal.
 Third grade reading matters because it is the foundation of later learning.
 You can draw a direct line from third grade reading proficiency to graduation to increased employment opportunities and financial stability later in life.

 How can YOU support Bold Goal 1?